StarForce

-StarForce Technologies is a Russian software developer with headquarters in Moscow.
+StarForce Technologies (previously known as Protection Technology) is a Russian software developer with headquarters in Moscow.
 Its main activities are information security, protection against unauthorized copying, modification, and analysis (decompilation).

 Protection options

 StarForce Technologies provides multiple protection options for protecting digital information, such as anti-cheat solutions, C++ obfuscation, generation of cryptographic obfuscation, optical disc DRM, limited activation number per machine/optical disk drive, audio and video files, and protection for digital media such as images and documents.
 The relevant protection brands are Audio/Video, C++ Obfuscator, Crypto, Content, Disc, E-m@il, MMOG, ProActive (additional versions for businesses and traders), and Universal.

 Security

 When StarForce 3.0 was released, it initially provided extremely strong protection – the StarForce 3.0-protected game Splinter Cell: Chaos Theory was uncracked for 422 days.
 It also marked a significant step up in the effort required to reverse engineer it.

 In March 2006 the warez group RELOADED released a vast array of documentation about how StarForce 3 works.
 Alongside many technical details, it revealed how several resource-intensive procedures were implemented, such as virtual file system and functions protected within a complex virtual machine.